CAST-genomics/panCT/docs/commands/walks.rst

   panct walks tests/data/basic.gfa

 You can also specify the output file path manually.
+If the output path does not have a ``.gz`` ending, an index will not be created automatically.

 .. code-block:: bash

-  panct walks --out basic.walk.gz tests/data/basic.gfa
+  panct walks --out basic.walk tests/data/basic.gfa

 All files used in these examples are described :doc:`here </project_info/example_files>`.